PersonalizedTravelMonitor/Documents/01-RequirementsAnalysis/02-Requirements.md

 ## Security

 * User data will be kept safe and private
+	* Passwords will be at least 6 character long
 * The website will not allow for unauthorized access
 * The website will not allow for injections and XSS